Mathematics: Psychology (aesthetic, creativity and intuition)

 The validity of a mathematical theorem relies only on the rigor of its proof, which could theoretically be done automatically by a computer program.
 This does not mean that there is no place for creativity in a mathematical work.
-On the contrary, many important mathematical results (theorems) are solutions of problems that other mathematicians failed to solve, and the invention of a way for solving them may be a fundamental way of the solving process.
+On the contrary, many important mathematical results (theorems) are solutions of problems that other mathematicians failed to solve, and the invention of a way of solving them may be a fundamental method of the solving process.
 An extreme example is Apery's theorem: Roger Apery provided only the ideas for a proof, and the formal proof was given only several months later by three other mathematicians.

 Creativity and rigor are not the only psychological aspects of the activity of mathematicians.
 Some mathematicians can see their activity as a game, more specifically as solving puzzles.
 This aspect of mathematical activity is emphasized in recreational mathematics.

-Mathematicians can find an aesthetic value to mathematics.
-Like beauty, it is hard to define, it is commonly related to elegance, which involves qualities like simplicity, symmetry, completeness, and generality.
-G. H. Hardy in A Mathematician's Apology expressed the belief that the aesthetic considerations are, in themselves, sufficient to justify the study of pure mathematics.
+Mathematicians can find an aesthetic value in mathematics.
+Like beauty, it is hard to define; it is commonly related to elegance, which involves qualities like simplicity, symmetry, completeness, and generality.
+G. H. Hardy, in A Mathematician's Apology, expressed the belief that the aesthetic considerations are, in themselves, sufficient to justify the study of pure mathematics.
 He also identified other criteria such as significance, unexpectedness, and inevitability, which contribute to mathematical aesthetics.
 Paul Erdős expressed this sentiment more ironically by speaking of "The Book", a supposed divine collection of the most beautiful proofs.
 The 1998 book Proofs from THE BOOK, inspired by Erdős, is a collection of particularly succinct and revelatory mathematical arguments.
-Some examples of particularly elegant results included are Euclid's proof that there are infinitely many prime numbers and the fast Fourier transform for harmonic analysis.
+Some examples of particularly elegant results include Euclid's proof that there are infinitely many prime numbers and the fast Fourier transform for harmonic analysis.

 Some feel that to consider mathematics a science is to downplay its artistry and history in the seven traditional liberal arts.
 One way this difference of viewpoint plays out is in the philosophical debate as to whether mathematical results are created (as in art) or discovered (as in science).
 The popularity of recreational mathematics is another sign of the pleasure many find in solving mathematical questions.